kvto/kvto/README.md

 ## About me:
 I am a Full Stack Developer born in Venezuelan but living in Lima, Peru.

-🔭 Graduated in systems engineering, in 2016, knowledge in Graphic Design, English and Marketing.
+🔭 Graduated in systems engineering, in 2016, knowledge in Graphic Design, English, Marketing and 3D Virtual Reality Developer.

 🌱 Soft skills: Team Player,  Autodidact, Creativity, Empathy, Sociable, Dedication